Guide to Celebrating St. Patrick’s Day in St. John’s

 There are bars and pubs beyond the reaches of Duckworth Street but cabs will be rarer than hen’s teeth for Paddy’s Day (and it’s “Paddy’s”, not “Patty’s” or, God forbid, ‘Pattie’s”) so you want your destinations walking distance from one another.
 No place you can do that but downtown.
 You’ll want to venture off George Street itself a bit though to get a breather otherwise you’ll miss out on two great pubs.

 Best Downtown Bars for St. Patrick’s Day Festivities (East to West)

 - Erin’s Pub

-co-owned by Great Big Sea alum Bob Hallett and Shanneyganock frontman Chris Andrews.
-This is the most civilized bar of the group so if you need a break from George Street, head here for high quality music and a pint.
+Owned by Great Big Sea alum Bob Hallett, this is the most civilized bar of the group so if you need a break from George Street, head here for high quality music and a pint.

 - Bridie Molloy’s